 The effects of PTSD (Post-Traumatic Stress Disorder) can be devastating.
 In addition to the physical consequences (depression, anxiety, etc.), which can take a toll on personal health, the disorder can also wreak havoc on an individual’s relationships and family life.

-These adverse outcomes can be even worse for children and teens, who may have more extreme reactions to trauma.
+These adverse outcomes can be even worse for children and teens, who may have more extreme reactions to trauma, and you may need to find a therapist for teens.
 Recognizing the signs, however, can be tricky, because youth don’t always display the same symptoms as adults.
 Today, ankinlaw.com will be taking a look at what signals you should watch for in younger individuals, along with some key points about PTSD in children that will help you cope.

 What Causes PTSD In Children?